BrandonYuen/PRG01-8_Game/README.md

 # PRG01-8_Game
 This project is a top-down shooter made in Typescript.
 It was made as a school assignment with the purpose of learning OOP Design patterns and principles.

+I really like games with smooth mechanics so I've put extra attention on that in this game.
+For example, if you pay close attention the bullets and gunshot effect actually originate from the gun barrels and the enemy AI's vision comes from their heads.
+If they can't see you, they won't shoot you.
+Next to that I've also added blood, bullet trace and bullet impact particles, because it looks nice.

+## Goal
+The goal of the game is to kill all the enemies and complete all levels.
+Some enemies move vertically or horizontally and some have a better gun than others.
+Plan your moves carefully and try to expose yourself as less as possible.
+The levels become harder as you complete them and if you die you need to start at level 1.

 ## How to play
 You can play the game on these [Github Docs](https://brandonyuen.github.io/PRG01-8_Game).